ppkantorski/RetroSync/README.md

             ....
         },
 ```
-4. Now add your chat ID to `telegram_config.json` and you should be good to go.
+4. Now add your chat ID to `telegram_config.json` (via text editor or from the macOS App) and you should be good to go.

 sidenote: Feel free to use the provided image for the telegram bot.